 Feature Image Credit- The Emerging India.

 If you love our posts, don’t forget to like, follow, comment in the boxes below, and share this post with your loved ones!

 For Guest Posts, drop us a mail at, firstname.lastname@example.org.

-Zoya Ali is a contributor The Strong Traveller.
+Zoya Ali is a contributor at The Strong Traveller.
 She loves to research and write articles.
-She loves her sports like athletics, swimming and squash and can usually be found outside roaming around.
-She loves animals and nature and can usually be seen on her laptop writing poems, articles and researching about the environment.
-She tries her best to be sustainable and save everything she can so nothing ends up in the waste.
+She loves her sports like athletics, swimming, and squash and can usually be found outside roaming around.
+She loves animals and nature and can usually be seen on her laptop writing poems, articles, and researching about the environment.
+She tries her best to be sustainable and save everything she can so nothing ends up in waste.